Joined: 22 Sep 2008

 This is a link to these the new EKO builds.
 Click on the link and open the folder with the same number as the recommended build you wish to use:

-Be sure to understand whether you need a VINTage driver, NEWD driver OR NEWD2/K26 BEFORE you upgrade.
+Be sure to understand whether you need a k24 or a K26 version of dd-wrt BEFORE you upgrade.
 (See below on this).
 Some newly supported routers can ONLY use K26 builds, but don't use K26 if your router can use both k24 and k26.

 If you HAVE to use k26 (which you can tell by whether when you originally flashed the router, you were required to use a build with K26 in the name) here is the link to the k26 builds.
-Putting these on a router that isn't supported WILL brick it.
+Putting these on a router that can only use k24 WILL brick it.
 Most newer routers are now k26, and some now can use k3

 If you NEED a k26 build, here is the link to the recommended build.

-Note that if you need VINT for your router, (For OLD routers - see note 4 on this) you must use EKO builds since new BS builds do not include the VINT driver.
-Build 13491 is a recommended VINT build.
+Note that if you need VINT for your router, (For VERY OLD routers - see note 4 on this) Build 13491 is a recommended VINT build.
 12548 also worked well for many.
-You can also try 15230 but some are reporting problems with the 15230 build on routers that need VINT.

 Here is a link to 13491 VINT:

 Sometimes, a wireless encryption type doesn't work, so you might have to try another one if one is not working.
 WPA2-AES is secure and working well.
 No other encryption except WEP works reliably with dd-wrt in these recommnded builds, and WEP is not secure.
 So USE WPA2-AES.

 To make sure this is absolutely clear: Builds that are newer than the recommended ones listed here are not necessarily better.
-If you see a newer folder and think you will try that, even though it's not one of the builds recommended in this announcement or Redhawk's, be sure you have a jtag cable and a place to attach it.
+If you see a newer folder and think you will try that, even though it's not one of the builds recommended in this announcement, be sure you have a jtag cable and a place to attach it.